13 Real Haunted Houses From All Over The United States (Video)

 If you’re one of those travelers who longs for adventures filled with ghost stories and goosebumps, have we got an itinerary for you.
-The U.S. has plenty of houses with dark pasts and frightening stories of ghosts and ghouls, so if you’re looking for a chilling vacation destination, consider adding one of these haunted houses to your travel plans—or just tour these creepy sites from the safety of your home.
+Anyone looking for a chilling vacation destination should consider adding one of these haunted houses to their travel plans.

 New York’s Greenwich Village has some of the most desirable real estate in the world — save for one brownstone on West 10th Street.
-Known as “The House of Death,” the townhouse is said to be haunted by the ghosts of 22 people who lived or died within its walls, including that of a six-year-old girl beaten to death by her adopted father.
+Known as “The House of Death,” the townhouse is said to be haunted by the ghosts of 22 people who lived or died within its walls, including that of a 6-year-old girl who was beaten to death by her adopted father.

 Being New York City, however, the house has a celebrity pedigree, too.
 It’s said that author Mark Twain stayed in the house back in 1900 and returns for the occasional visit.